cde-ev/cdedb2/doc/source/Introduction_Readme.rst

   in data which failed to validate, but should not be discarded).
 * Generally use a line length limit of 80 columns, except for templates, where 120 columns seems appropriate.
+* If a function is documented to return a default return code this means, that it returns a positive number on success, zero if there was an error and a negative number if the change is waiting for further actions (i.e. review).
+Especially many functions return the number of affected rows in the database, thus if no rows are affected an error is signalled.